 - 1. Identify a team member who is knowledgeable about early childhood special education procedures for students with disabilities ages 3 through 5. - 2.
 Complete the ECSE review for each student file where the student is ages 3 through 5. - 3.
 Record the responses on the ECSE score sheet. - 4.
 Transfer results to the Results Summary form. - 5.
 If the LEA was found noncompliant, develop a plan of correction which includes timelines for implementation. - 6.
-Collect and organize supporting documentation to be uploaded into SharePoint.
+Maintain any supporting documentation in the LEA file.